DJV22/Hound_PVE/README.md

    -  Having moved the file in there, I follow the directions including tracing down which version of Java is actually running so java -version returns openjdk version "22.0.1" 2024-04-16.
 This is an exercise best left to the user, although I can provide help as needed, perhaps clarify here.
    -  The server will run at this point, but I need to follow further directions to run the Forge backup I am using.
 Once I have made the suggested changes, the server runs as expected.

-7. SECURE TUNNELING THROUGH SSH
-   - In the Shell of your PVE machine as "root" do the following
-   - Check what is inside /etc/ssh/sshd_config.d, review any configurations that may be present, if any are present then verify they are needed and not overwritten.
-   - This line may be present near the top of the file in case anything that was installed requires configurations no need to change it just be aware of it
-      - Include /etc/ssh/sshd_config.d/*.conf
-   - Configure /etc/ssh/sshd_config - be sure to make comments in the file jus in case something fails
-      -  PermitRootLogin no
-      -  PasswordAuthentication no
-      -  PermitTunnel yes
-   -  save changes and restart ssh service with the following command
-      - `systemctl restart ssh`
-      -

-8.

 9. -